 After 30 years of service to WhyHunger and the global movement for food sovereignty, Noreen Springstead is moving onto a new leadership opportunity.
 As WhyHunger is in transition, we are in good hands with the circle of leadership, known as the Director's Circle, and our talented staff and Board.

-The biggest change that WhyHunger has undergone in its almost 50 years is going from a founder-led organization to Noreen’s leadership of 8 years and then during that time, a transition to a shared leadership model, with all women directors.
+The biggest change that WhyHunger has undergone in its almost 50 years is going from a founder-led organization to Noreen’s leadership of 8 years and then during that time, a transition to a shared leadership model, with a department of directors.
 It’s been a welcome shift to build a shared power structure and to be more aligned with our movement partners and allies as a grassroots support organization wanting to shift the way philanthropy works.
 We continue to strive to be a just and equitable organization and as we are in a time of transition and change, we ask for your patience during this time.

 Timely news from partners